Code Debugging and Diagnostics

 The following is currently only applicable for use on LC machines at LLNL.

-1. Run the performance regression tests from an installation using 2 nodes (number of nodes used in benchmark run by CI):
+• Run the performance regression tests from an installation using 2 nodes (number of nodes used in benchmark run by CI):

-./spheral-ats --loc test_dir_name --numNodes 2 tests/performance.py
+./bin/spheral-ats --log test_dir_name --numNodes 2 tests/run_perf.py

 There is also a --threads option to specify a given number of threads per rank.
+The test above will create an ATS python file, test_dir_name/atsr.py that will be used when analysing the performance.

-python3 ./scripts/performance_analysis.py --perf-dir test_dir_name --ref /directory/of/reference/caliper/files/
+./bin/spheral ./scripts/performance_analysis.py --perfdata1 test_dir_name --ref /directory/of/reference/caliper/files/

 \[\delta_{\mathrm{thresh}} = 0.08 \mu + 2 \sigma\]